hayoung0Lee/Next-js-study/README.md

 - getStaticProps: static generation - fetch data at build time
 - getStaticPaths: static generation - specify dynamic routes to pre-render based on data
 - getServerSideProps: server side rendering - fetch data on each request

+Use `getStaticProps` to fetch a specific post given an ID and `getStaticPaths` to fetch all possible blog posts.